-Given the modern technologies, information, for the most part, is stored on electronic devices.
+Given the modern technologies, information, for most part, is stored on electronic devices.
 However, it is important to understand that E-stored information must be kept protected from hacking – external and internal.
-External hacking implies the possibility of stealing personal information and illegal entry into the databases, and internal – implies the same by any unqualified employee.
+External hacking implies the possibility of stealing personal information and illegal entry into the databases, and internal – implies the same by any tricky employee.
 With regard to paper files, they must also be kept in a secure place.

 The obligation for storing and using personal data of patients should be distributed evenly, between a supervisor and an employee.
 In case of violation or loss of data, the responsibility will be absorbed by both parties.
-Such policies will ensure safety and, furthermore, will be in the best interest of all staff.
+Such policies will ensure safety and, furthermore, will be in the best interest of the staff.